jetpham/jetpham-com/README.md

 ## Learn More

-To learn more about Rust, Ratzilla and Ratatui, take a look at the following resources:
+To learn more about Rust, Ratzilla, and Ratatui, take a look at the following resources:

 - [Rust Programming Language](https://www.rust-lang.org/) - A language empowering everyone to build reliable and efficient software
 - [Ratatui](https://ratatui.rs/) - A Rust crate for cooking up Terminal User Interfaces